With Valentine’s Day fast approaching, we have some top tips to help you get your breath minty fresh in a flash!

-Plaque that form on your teeth, provides the ideal home for bacteria that causes bad breath.
+Plaque that forms on your teeth, provides the ideal home for bacteria that causes bad breath.
 Food trapped between teeth can further exacerbate the problem.

 We all know we should be brushing our teeth twice a day and using interdental cleaning aids daily.
 But if you are concerned about your breath, do both a little more often.